wtc4863/checkers-app/docs/DesignDoc.md

-* **Move and jump pieces:** upon entering a game, players must be able to move their pieces (during their turn) according to official checkers rules, including jumping and removing pieces.
+* **Move and jump pieces:** upon entering a game, players must be able to move their pieces (during their turn) according to official American checkers rules.

 * **Finish a game and return to lobby:** the game ends when a player is out of turns, or all their pieces are removed.
 Upon the